Madame Restell:

 Meet Sharon

 Sharon DeBartolo Carmack is an independent scholar who writes historical biographies, family histories, and guidebooks.
-The author of twenty-eight books, she holds an MFA in Creative Nonfiction Writing and is part of the English adjunct faculty for Southern New Hampshire University.
+The author of twenty-nine books, she holds an MFA in Creative Nonfiction Writing and is part of the English adjunct faculty for Southern New Hampshire University.
 After thirty-five years, she is a retired Certified Genealogist who is now pursuing an MA in History.
 Her work has appeared in almost every major genealogical journal, as well as Brevity, Creative Nonfiction, Portland Review, Hippocampus Magazine, Phoebe: A Journal of Literature and Art, Steinbeck Review, and Literary Hub, to name a few.